 Grodin earned a bachelor’s degree in piano performance from the Bob Cole Conservatory of Music at CSULB, where he was a President’s Scholar.
 He completed his master’s degree at the San Francisco Conservatory of Music, where he was the recipient of the Harold W. Schee line Piano Scholarship.
 He earned his Doctor of Musical Arts degree at the USC Thornton School of Music, where he was winner of the Keyboard Department’s award for Outstanding D.M.A.
 Graduate in Piano.
 As a graduate teaching assistant at USC, Grodin taught group and applied piano to undergraduate and graduate students and was named Outstanding Keyboard Studies TA.
 His principal teachers have included Sharon Mann, Nina Scolnik, Lucinda Carver, Alan Smith, and Craig Richey.
 His chamber music coaches have included Alan Smith, Jennifer Culp, Timothy Bach, Kurt Muroki, Shun-Lin Chou, and Craig Richey.
 He has also spent several summers at international music festivals, studying with Julian Martin, Robert McDonald, Antoinette Perry, Marc Durand, and Joseph Kalichstein.

-Grodin is also a member of the music faculty at Fullerton College and maintains an active private teaching studio.
+Grodin is also a member of the music faculty at the Colburn School and maintains an active private teaching studio.
 He has a particular teaching and academic interest in injury prevention and the biomechanics of piano technique.